wallnerryan/pxdocs-backup/content/use-px-backup/backup-stateful-applications/_index.md

 ---
 title: Backup Stateful Applications
-description: how to use pre- and post- backups rules with PX-Backup
+description: how to use pre- and post-backup rules with PX-Backup
 keywords:
 weight: 3
 disableprevnext: true